thiago-glissoi/FFF-Line-Segmentation/paper.md

 In summary, `fff_segmenter` fulfills the need in FFF process monitoring research for a signal segmentation script that is automatic, result-oriented, and scalable, as well as providing a framework for the community to scale the script to cater to other FFF printers and parts.

 # Acknowledgements
-The authors are thankful to the National Council for Scientific and Technological Development (CNPq) for supporting this research under the Grant # 306774/2021-6.
+The authors are thankful to the National Council for Scientific and Technological Development (CNPq) for supporting this research under the Grant # 306774/2021-6, and to the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001

 # References